8th Wall launches Face Effects tool for AR facial animations

 “You can jump into a Tilt Brush app and create some art that you could import easily,” Emrich said.
 “We always provide templates that can really kickstart development.”

-Benton showed a chain of mini skulls hanging from his pirate’s hat.
+Benton showed a chain of mini-skulls hanging from his pirate’s hat.
 The virtual skulls bounced off his real head, as the physics system detected the outline of his head and prevented the skulls from going right through it.

-Palo Alto, California-based 8th Wall has about 20 employees, and it was founded in 2016.
+The Palo Alto, California-based 8th Wall has about 20 employees, and it was founded in 2016.

-Jason Yim, CEO of mixed reality agency Trigger, said in a statement that 8th Wall will enable brands to entertain, engage, and sell in new ways via the web.

 With 8th Wall Face Effects, developers can anchor 3D objects to face attachment points, render face mesh with easy to use face components with textures and shaders, and design completely custom effects.
 Similar to 8th Wall’s existing World Effects and Image Target AR, Face Effects supports development with popular web frameworks such as A-Frame and Three.js.